 Massive fire destroys New Lenox cabinet company: 'We did everything we could'

-NEW LENOX, Ill. - Fire crews are putting out the remaining hot spots after a large blaze destroyed a cabinet company in New Lenox on Thursday.
+NEW LENOX, Ill. - A large blaze destroyed a cabinet company in New Lenox on Thursday, forcing nearly 70 employees to evacuate.

 The fire started just before 10:30 a.m. at Tri-Star Cabinet & Top Co., Inc., which is located at 1000 South Cedar Road.